reubendb/MFC/README.md

 ### Primary Paper

-  The paper that describes the MFC's capabilities:
+  The paper that describes MFC's capabilities:
 * <a href="https://doi.org/10.1016/j.cpc.2020.107396">
         S. H. Bryngelson, K. Schmidmayer, V. Coralic, K. Maeda, J. Meng, T. Colonius (2021) Computer Physics Communications 4655, 107396
         </a>

 ### Related publications

-  Several publications have used the MFC in various stages of its development.
+  Several publications have used MFC in various stages of its development.
 A partial list is included here.

   Journal papers: